siddharthinc1/World-Population-Data-Analysis/README.md

-# World Population Data Analysis Using Python libraries
+# World Population Data Analysis using Python libraries

 ## Project Introduction
 This project analyzes World Population Data to uncover patterns and trends, such as: